How credits work

 These are typical workloads from real groups.
 The actual meter just adds up per-action costs from the table above.

 The expensive thing is the heavy-model work.
 When you run out of credits, the AI doesn't lock you out — it drops to a lighter model and your conversations keep flowing for free.
-Simpler answers, no big artifact rewrites until the meter resets, but the Space stays alive.
+Simpler answers, no big artifact rewrites until your credits refresh, but the Space stays alive.
 You will see a gentle "running light" indicator so it's not a surprise.

 Chat keeps working on the lighter model — every turn still answers, just doesn't do the heavy artifact work.
 No usage bill, ever.
-Upgrade to Pro when the heavier work matters.
+Heavy work resumes when your credits refresh next month.

 Why credits instead of seats